kmakedos/PythonLearning/500Lines/cisystem/README.md

 running with a message from ui, observer will watch for changes in git to also call dispatcher.
 - Dispatcher will also maintain a queue of workers and when a message arrives it will spawn one, run the build job and return result when ready on UI.

+### Decisions in 10th of July 2019
+- UI should NOT have an internal queue.
+Internal queue should be inside Dispatcher.
+- UI will have a dictionary holding job data.
+A new structure for jobs should be created.
+- When a job in UI changes, as an instruction from user, a message should be sent to Dispatcher to inform him of our intentions.
+- Dispatcher will always run a server and report state of jobs.
+- In order for UI to know current state of jobs, dispatcher should probably post in its port (in a different url), a list of jobs and their state
+So after updating we will need:
+1. A new Job class to hold jobs data (url for scm, build instructions, state).
+2. This class should also offer a way to (de)serialize itself to be send as a message to Dispatcher.
+3. A method to redirect url in our dispatcher server to different methods
+4. A handler for the state request
+5. An observer that will poll SCM and send also a message to create jobs
+6. A queue of jobs in Dispatcher that will hold current work to be done
+7. A pool of workers in Dispatcher that will consume Job Queue.